syncfusion-content/flutter-docs/Flutter/radial-gauge/animation.md

 ## Initial animation

-Radial gauge allows to animate all its features with its `enableLoadingAnimation` property.
-But the property value is false.
-The animation duration can be controlled by the `animationDuration` property of gauge.
+The radial gauge allows all of its elements to be animated with `enableLoadingAnimation` property.
+The default value for this property is false.
+The duration of the animation can be controlled by `animationDuration` property of the gauge.

 override
 Widget build(BuildContext context) {